 In 2010, the Company's Board approved the 2010 Non-Qualified Stock Option Plan (the "2010 Plan") to induce certain key employees of the Company or any of its subsidiaries who are in a position to contribute materially to the Company's prosperity to remain with the Company, to offer such persons incentives and rewards in recognition of their contributions to the Company's progress, and to encourage such persons to continue to promote the best interests of the Company.
 The Company reserved 1,250,000 shares of common stock (subject to adjustment under certain circumstances) for issuance or transfer upon exercise of options granted under the 2010 Plan.
 Options may be issued under the 2010 Plan to any key employees or consultants selected by the Company's Board (or an appropriately qualified committee).
-Options may not be granted with an exercise price less than the fair market value of the common stock of the Company as of the day of the grant.
+Options may not be granted with an exercise price less than the fair market value of the company as of the day of the grant.
 Options granted pursuant to the plan are subject to limitations on transfer and execution and may be issued subject to vesting conditions.
 Options may also be forfeited in certain circumstances.
-During 2022 options to purchase 100,000 shares were granted to the Company's executive and independent directors as part of their annual compensation.
-No awards under this plan were granted during 2023.
+No awards under this plan were granted during 2024 or 2023.

-2010 Plan 2023 2022

-Options outstanding, beginning of year 243,750 331,250

-Options granted 100,000

-Options exercised (5,000) (147,500)

-Options forfeited (40,000)

-Options outstanding, end of year 238,750 243,750
+2010 Plan 2024 2023 Options outstanding, beginning of year 238,750 243,750 Options exercised (21,250) (5,000) Options outstanding, end of year 217,500 238,750